DugongBioinformatics/DugongRepository/GUI/CirComPara/XFCE4/README.md

 [![Watch the video](https://raw.githubusercontent.com/DugongBioinformatics/dugongbioinformatics.github.io/master/.misc/Screenshot%20from%202017-08-01%2004-41-23.png)](https://www.youtube.com/watch?v=8FlvmERIKJI)

-## Results of the simulations
+## Results of simulations

-In the table below, we provide the results obtained in the simulations performed using the different operating systems mentioned above as hosting for Dugong-CirComPara.
+In the table below, we provide the results obtained in the simulations performed using the different operating systems mentioned above as hosts for Dugong-CirComPara.
 The table deals with the detection of CircRNAs using the different predictive methods available in CirComPara:

 ![Comparative](https://raw.githubusercontent.com/DugongBioinformatics/dugongbioinformatics.github.io/master/.misc/CirComPara.png)